capitanbarbosa/vscode-quotation-highlighter/README.md

 # vscode-quotation-highlighter README

-Highlight all text within quotes on the vscode text editor.
+Highlight all text within single or double quotations on the vscode text editor.

-## Features
+## Usage
+Press cmd+' to quickly highlight all text inside single or double quotations.

+to-do:
+- add suport for ``.